Chisom-Collins/Access_Code_Python/README.md

-# Access_Code_Python
+# Mini_Access_Python_Code
-#this program is used to check the age and give access to the right people allowed in a club .you must be 18 or older to be allowed entry.
-The program works in real time
+ This program checks if a certain individual is allowed to enter into a pub by just calculating their age This program works in real-time.